ethan-gr/rna_seq_project/README.md

 ![](Figures/voom.png)

+We see that the maximum standard deviation is around two for this data.
 Now we adjust the data for the attribute reproductive_state to examine the statistic results.

 ![](Figures/stadistic_models_reproductive_state.png)

+We see how the data with respect to the log fold change is pretty static.

 ![](Figures/volcanoplot.png)

-In this plot we can see the three genes mor differentially expressed being these genes Acer2, Sgk1 y Kpna2-ps.
+In this plot we can see the log fold change in relation with p-values and we also con see the three genes more differentially expressed being these genes Acer2, Sgk1, Kpna2-ps, Gh and Prl.
-## Visualize genes differentially expressed
+## Visualize genes differentially expressed genes

 ![](Figures/heatmap.png)

 In this heatmap we can see the expression of the genes along different samples.
+To this point there is not a clear or strong cluster formation based on the groups, even though it sould be something expected, it may need some kind of enrichment or some extra work.

+# Conclutions

+This tools provide a insight that enable generatio of testable hypotheses about the molecular mechanisms underlying biological processes to identify genes or transcripts that are differentially expressed between two or more biological conditions.
+These hypotheses can then be further explored through experimental validation and additional studies, ultimately advancing our understanding of complex biological systems.